wp-plugins/vacancy-personal-edition/readme.txt

 == Changelog ==

+= 1.1.0 =
+* BIG UPDATE!!
+* Fixed custom location availability bug
+* Added some new form fields
+* Added the ability to select which form fields to display on the reservation form
+* Added the ability to set a specified time length for reservations
+* Fixed the sticky table header resizing issue on scroll
+* Added the option to have the user select which department to send reservation submissions to
+* Added the option to show or hide reservation details on the calendar

 = 1.0.3 =
 * Added the ability to have users choose which admin group to notify when submitting reservations
 * Added filtering for Reservation Start/End times to make choosing times easier on the user